madetech/handbook/guides/hiring/devops_pairing.md

 - Use [this terraform project](https://github.com/madetech/devops-pairing-terraform) to create temporary credentials for the pair

 ## Writing code together
 Currently, we are still building the exercises to use for this kind of interview.
-For a link to the currently used exercise, ask on slack.
+For a link to the currently used exercise check the channel topic/description in slack `#cop-cloud`

 ## Ending the pairing session
 When there are five minutes left in the session: